60 Second Lemon Law Assessment™

 Leased vehicles are fully covered.
 If you lease rather than buy, you have the same lemon law protections as an owner.
 This is an important right that many Ohio consumers do not realize they have.

 The Ohio lemon law applies to noncommercial motor vehicles.
-Vehicles purchased primarily for business or commercial use may not qualify under the state lemon law but could still be protected under federal warranty laws.
+Vehicles purchased primarily for business or commercial use may not qualify under other warranty or contract laws.

 Ohio’s lemon law protection period begins on the date of delivery and lasts for the first 12 months or the first 18,000 miles, whichever comes first.